SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-message-box.md

 A message box is a standardized dialog for presenting a message to the user, such as an info, warning or alert, or for prompting the user for confirmation.
 The message can be plain text or a component, allowing for structured content or input prompts.

 Displayed on top of other content, a message box blocks interaction with other parts of the application.
-A message box can be view-modal or application-modal.
-Multiple message boxes are stacked, and only the topmost message box in each modality stack can be interacted with.
+A message box can be context-modal or application-modal.
+Message boxes are stacked per modality, with only the topmost message box in each stack being interactive.

+A message box can be bound to a context (e.g., a part or view), displaying the message box only if the context is visible and closing it when the context is disposed.
+A message box is opened in the center of its context, if any, unless opened from the peripheral area.

 ### How to Display a Text Message
 To display a text message, inject `MessageBoxService` and invoke the `open` method, passing the text to display.